NetApp/trident/docs/reference/tridentctl.rst

   Available Commands:
-    backend      Get one or more storage backends from Trident storageclass Get one or more storage classes from Trident volume       Get one or more volumes from Trident
+    backend      Get one or more storage backends from Trident snapshot     Get one or more snapshots from Trident storageclass Get one or more storage classes from Trident volume       Get one or more volumes from Trident